open-telemetry/opentelemetry-specification/specification/context.md

 ## Overview

-`Context` is a propagation mechanism which carries execution-scoped values across API boundaries and between execution units.
+`Context` is a propagation mechanism which carries execution-scoped values across API boundaries and between logically associated execution units.

 Languages are expected to use the single, widely used `Context` implementation if one exists for them.
 In the cases where an extremely clear, pre-existing